timhagn/100-days-of-code/log.md

 Still managed to work on my page,
 "show more" is working and I'm nearly finished.
-These are the latest audits - the last % I'm gonna squeeze out, too ; ).
+These are the latest audits - I'm gonna squeeze out the last %s, too ; ).

 **Image(s) to "Work"**
 1. [Lighthouse Audit](imgs/th-audit02.jpg)